-- If needed, modify the print settings: - To change the report font and font style, click Select. - In the displayed dialog box, you can only change the font and font style, the font size is fixed to 12.
-One way to change the font size is to open the created report in a text editor and change the font size there.
-The default font can be changed with the advanced option XS PRINT REPORT FONT. - To set printer-specific options such as paper size and orientation, click Printer setup. - Click Print.
+- If needed, modify the printing settings: - To change the report font and font style, click Select. - In the displayed dialog, you can only change the font and font style, the font size is fixed to 12.
+One way to change the font size is to open the created report in a text editor and change the font size there. - The default font is Arial, and the default font can be changed with the advanced option XS_PRINT_REPORT_FONT. - To set printer-specific options such as paper size and orientation, click Printer setup. - Click Print.
 The report is printed.